Industrial Engineering / Logistics

 Requirements of more than 15 CPs lead to an additional semester (bridge semester), the study duration is therefore extended by one semester.)

-Application Details No restricted admission Application deadline Applicants with German University Degree an der OVGU Winter Semester: September 30 Applicants with German University Degree an der OVGU Summer Semester: March 15 Applicants with International University Degree über uni-assist Winter Semester: August 20 Applicants with International University Degree über uni-assist Summer Semester: January15 Language German/English
+Application Details No restricted admission Application deadline Applicants with German Bachelor Degree an der OVGU Winter Semester: 15 September Applicants with German Bachelor Degree an der OVGU Summer Semester: 15 March Applicants with International Bachelor Degree über uni-assist Winter Semester: 15 July Applicants with International Bachelor Degree über uni-assist Summer Semester: 15 January Language German

 The aim of the study programme is to acquire a broad but at the same time detailed and critical understanding of the specialist knowledge and the ability to work independently according to scientific methods, to familiarise oneself independently with the diverse tasks of the fields of activity related to application, research or teaching, and to be able to cope with the frequently changing tasks that arise in professional life.
 The Master's programme complements the preceding Bachelor's programme in terms of content and goes far beyond it in terms of quality.
 Students acquire the ability to critically question opinions in their field of study, to solve upcoming problems in a scientifically structured manner, taking into account related disciplines, and to present their solutions to colleagues and laypersons or to impart their knowledge.
 They are able to creatively develop their area of expertise beyond the current state of the art and to acquire new knowledge themselves.
 The graduates are able to make scientifically sound decisions, considering social and ethical findings.
 They are able to assume responsibility within a team.
 In particular, the holistic view of technical-organizational and business management contexts emphasizes the Master of Industrial Engineering and Logistics.